AVSimulation/SCANeR-Samples-Pack/README.md

   Where `<NAME>` is your Github account.
 * When prompted, login to GitHub with the account linked to your company e-mail.
 * *Downloading takes a few minutes.*
-* Go intside the new local repository
+* Go inside the new local repository
 ```
 cd SCANeR-Samples-Pack-2022
 ```